samuelmgifford/website/index.markdown

 </p>

 I started my career as an actuary at Allstate where I specialized in predictive analytics and R programming.
-After developing my skills, I transitioned to a software engineering role in trading technology at Milliman Financial Risk Management.
+After honing my technical skills, I transitioned to a software engineering role in trading technology at Milliman Financial Risk Management.
 Now I research financial economics and teach undergraduate statistics and econometrics.
 I have broad expertise in statistics, analytics, programming, and business strategy and finance that are well suited to data science and quantitative finance positions.
 I have also developed strong leadership and communication skills by leading projects and teaching courses.

 <p>
 </p>